Guo Dehong

 Guo Dehong (郭德宏; March 1942 – 22 October 2019) was a Chinese historian.
-A specialist in modern Chinese history and the history of the Communist Party of China, he served as President of the China Modern History Society.
+A specialist in modern Chinese history and the history of the Chinese Communist Party, he served as President of the China Modern History Society.

 Biography

 Guo was born in March 1942 in Changyi, Shandong, Republic of China.
 He graduated from the Department of History of Shandong University in 1967.

-Guo was a specialist in the history of the Communist Party of China, modern Chinese history, and Mao Zedong thought.
+Guo was a specialist in the history of the Chinese Communist Party, modern Chinese history, and Mao Zedong thought.
 He published more than 300 research papers, more than 10 monographs, and edited over 60 other books.
 He won more than 20 national awards including multiple National Book Prizes.
-He was a professor and doctoral advisor at the Central Party School of the Communist Party of China, and served as President of the China Modern History Society.
+He was a professor and doctoral advisor at the Central Party School of the Chinese Communist Party, and served as President of the China Modern History Society.

 Guo died on 22 October 2019 in Beijing, aged 77.